david-rockwood/fimpad/README.md

 ## The LLMs

 The recommended model is IBM Granite 4.0 H Base.
 Granite seems to be the best smaller-sized generalist model that can do FIM currently.
-Some other models do support FIM, and the FIMpad settings window allows you to set the FIM tokens sent to the server, so some people may be able to get other models working by adjusting those.
+Some other models do support FIM, and the FIMpad settings window allows you to set the FIM tokens sent to the server, so you can probably get other models working by adjusting those.

-Models without FIM tokens will work fine with FIMpad in completion mode, in other words, if there is no suffix.
+Models without FIM tokens will work fine with FIMpad, in completion mode; in other words, if there is no suffix.
 But with a suffix, FIM tokens are sent to the LLM, and if the LLM does not recognize the FIM tokens, it interprets them as plain text, which confuses the response from the LLM.
 FIMpad provides a way to to disable FIM, but FIMpad is best with a model that has FIM control tokens in the tokenizer.

 By default, FIMpad is set up to use the FIM tokens for IBM Granite 4.0 H. To get other models with different FIM tokens to work with FIMpad you have to go into the FIMpad settings window and change the FIM tokens that it sends to the LLM server.
 For any model you want to try, go to the HuggingFace "Files and versions" page for that model, look in the tokenizer.json file, search for "fim", and if you find FIM tokens for prefix, suffix, and middle, set those in the FIMpad settings window.